 Are probiotics a fat fighting solution of the future?

 It seems that a growing number of scientific studies are suggesting that the composition of bacteria in our gut can have an impact on our weight.
-These same studies have shown that probiotics may one day help aid weight loss in cases of obesity - we wrote about one of these studies just last week on our blog.
+These same studies have shown that probiotics may one day help aid weight loss in cases of obesity - healthcare professionals can read more about that here.

 The study observed the effect of an engineered strain of bacteria known as E. coli Nissle 1917 in mice.
 Scientists found that mice that drank water laced with the strain had reduced appetites, lower body fat and a lower risk of developing diabetes, even when fed a high-fat diet.